anderslatif/remarkableslides/README.md

 All prsentations are named `presentation.html`.
 This helps when wanting to add them to a `.gitignore`.

-If there are multiple markdown files in a directory it will read them by alphabetic order and assemble them into a single presentation.
+If there are multiple markdown files in a directory, they will read them by alphabetic order and assembled into a single presentation.

-Blacklisted folders: `node_modules`.
+Ignored folders: `node_modules`.

-Blacklisted files: `README.md`.
+Ignored files: `README.md`.

 ## Issues